 Travelling in Sikkim by bike

 Sikkim road conditions during 2012 December.
-It remained the same in 2015, and Sahana says it was a little better in 2017.
+It remained the same in 2015, and Sahana says it was slightly better in 2017.

 Travelling in Sikkim by bicycles